ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  Resource Creator/Updater in a single tenant that can either be the SCIM Client or SCIM Server.
 Typically, we see this in an on-premise application.

 ##### Single-Tenant Resource Creator/Updater that is the SCIM Client
- It is common today for the SCIM Client, typically performing the roles RC (Resource Creator) and RU (Resource Updater) to perform CRUD operations on the database of the RS (Resource Subscriber) or RM (Resrouce Manager) using the Active Push method.
+ It is common today for the SCIM Client, typically performing the roles RC (Resource Creator) and RU (Resource Updater) to perform CRUD operations on the database of the RS (Resource Subscriber) or RM (Resource Manager) using the Active Push method.
 This action delivers SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) from a single-tenant provision service to a Consumer.
- A good example would be traditional on-premises HR (Human Resource) applications that creates SCIM Resource Object (SRO) either in central IdM (Identity Management) system or directly in a target aplications.
+ A good example would be traditional on-premises HR (Human Resource) applications that creates SCIM Resource Object (SRO) either in central IdM (Identity Management) system or directly in a target applications.

 ~~~
  Provision Domain